drguptavivek/auth_sso/README.md

 - [ ] Keycloak containers are running
 - [ ] Admin console accessible via HTTPS
 - [ ] No mixed content errors in browser console
+- [ ] pgAdmin service added to docker-compose.yml (if using pgAdmin)
+- [ ] pgAdmin accessible at http://127.0.0.1:5050 (if configured)

 ## 🔄 Maintenance